edisonpapers/edison-sci-fi/1/README.md

 .ve-media gh:edisonpapers/media/Telephonoscope/Telephonoscope.jpg right width=60%

-## Decadence of the Wizard of Menlo Park
+## Puck Magazine, May 5, 1880
-.ve-media default:https%3A//edison.rutgers.edu/images/exhibits/science-fiction/Decadence%20of%20the%20Wizard%201880-a.jpg width=60% caption="Puck Magazine, May 5, 1880"
+.ve-media default:https%3A//edison.rutgers.edu/images/exhibits/science-fiction/Decadence%20of%20the%20Wizard%201880-a.jpg width=60% caption="Decadence of the Wizard of Menlo Park"

 ## Tomorrow's Eve